 Your termination:

-You can terminate the Services at any time by cancelling your Service Account as per the option available in your profile section on the BUZ’D Platform.
+You can terminate the Services at any time by cancelling your Service Account as per the option available in your profile section on the BUZD Platform.
 If You cancel your Service Account, all outstanding Charges that may apply will be due and payable immediately; You hereby authorise us to deduct the agreed amounts.
-If you wish to re-activate your Service Account again You will have to contact us via email on info@BUZ’D.com.
+If you wish to re-activate your Service Account again You will have to contact us via email on info@buzdapp.com

-If you terminate the Services, your e-Wallet account will be closed within 48 hours.
-You may therefore spend any store points or existing funds in your e-Wallet, or withdraw funds in your e-Wallet once the ability to do so has been introduced by BUZ’D, before such closure.
+If you terminate the Services, your e-Wallet account will be closed within 72 Hours.
+You may therefore spend any store points or existing funds in your e-Wallet, or withdraw funds in your e-Wallet once the ability to do so has been introduced by BUZD, before such closure.

-If you wish us to remove all your Personal Information from our Services you can email us at: info@BUZ’D.com.
+If you wish us to remove all your Personal Information from our Services you can email us at: info@buzdapp.com .
 On receipt of your notice and confirmation that no fees are outstanding we will terminate this Agreement and remove your personal information as soon as reasonably possible.
 We will be entitled to retain such information as may be required by law.

 Our suspension, deactivation and/or termination: